-Getting Started With Studio
+Getting started with Studio

 IG Studio is a user interface to help you build and deploy your IG configuration.
 There are two ways to create routes in Studio:

-With the structured editor to build simple routes by using predefined menus and templates.
+With the structured editor (deprecated) to build simple routes by using predefined menus and templates.
 The structured editor presents valid options and default values as you add filters, decorators, and other objects to your configuration.

 With the freeform designer to design complex, multi-branched routes.
 Drag handlers and filters from a side bar onto the canvas to begin designing the route.
 The freeform designer helps you to visualize the chain, and track the path of requests, responses, and contexts.